johnyorke/blog/_posts/2020-07-04-applying-design-principles.markdown

 ### 9. Good design is environmentally friendly
 **environmentally friendly** - *not harmful to the environment*

-I think Dieter Ram was referring to the natural environment we live in, but it’s not much of a stretch to see the codebase and the development team as the “environment”.
+I think Dieter Rams was referring to the natural environment we live in, but it’s not much of a stretch to see the codebase and the development team as the “environment”.

-This means the API shouldn’t affect any global state and keeps performance in mind.
+This means the API shouldn’t affect any global state and always keeps performance in mind.
 It should be backed up by tests to give the user or future maintainer confidence.

 If there is a style guide or convention in the app, it should be considered as part of the legibility/usability thought-process when designing.